Isle of Wight Festival

 - Free phone charging facilities to keep you connected.

 - Access to crew loos & hot showers.

 - A meal token per shift.

-If you wish to make your own way to the festival, either on foot or in a vehicle, the best travel offers can be found on the festival website.
-Red Funnel, Wightlink and Hovertravel all offer deals, if you are able to be flexible with your travel.
-We allow volunteers access to site between Tuesday 9th and Tuesday 16th to allow you to take advantage of these offers.
+If you wish to make your own way to the festival, either on foot or in a vehicle, the best travel offers can be found on the festival website (Travel - Isle of Wight Festival) Red Funnel, Wightlink and Hovertravel all offer deals, if you are able to be flexible with your travel.
+We allow volunteers access to site between Tuesday 14th and Tuesday 21st to allow you to take advantage of these offers.